Increasing Cold Calling Success Rate: Insurtech Case Study

 Can spam detection hurt your insurance business?

 It’s a tricky question, by the way.
 At first glance, mislabelling business phone numbers as spam can have adverse effects on the company.
 Here we’re talking about the company’s inability to reach potential customers, which can eventually result in lost leads and lower revenue.

 At the same time, our own insurance company case study proves that too many variables affect the success rates of cold calls, and we didn’t find a direct correlation between spam detection and number effectiveness.
-Today, ML algorithms are challenging the conception of cold calls and can provide you with enough insights about your cold calls strategy to make it more effective.
+Today, machine learning algorithms for cold calling can provide you with enough insights about your strategy to make it more effective.

 Insurance company case study